cert-manager/website/content/docs/installation/kubectl.md

 > **Warning**: Uninstalling cert-manager or simply deleting a `Certificate` resource can result in
 > TLS `Secret`s being deleted if they have `metadata.ownerReferences` set by cert-manager.
+> You can control whether owner references are added to `Secret`s using the `--enable-certificate-owner-ref` controller flag.
-> By default in cert-manager 1.8+, `--enable-certificate-owner-ref` is set to `false`, which will ensure
+> By default, this flag is set to false, which means that no owner references are added.
+> However, in cert-manager v1.8 and older, changing the flag's value from true to false _did not_
-> that owner references are removed.
+> result in existing owner references being removed.
+This behaviour was fixed in cert-manager v1.8.
 > Do check the owner references to confirm that they actually are removed.

 ### Uninstalling with regular manifests